 The Company invests in interest-only ("IO") Agency and Non-Agency RMBS.
-These IO RMBS represent the Company's right to receive a specified proportion of the contractual interest flows of the collateral.
+IO RMBS represent the Company's right to receive a specified proportion of the contractual interest flows of the collateral.
 The Company has accounted for IO RMBS at fair value with changes in fair value recognized in the Company's Consolidated Statements of Operations and Comprehensive Income.
+The Company has elected the fair value option to account for IO RMBS to simplify the reporting of changes in fair value.
 The IO RMBS are included in RMBS, at fair value, on the accompanying Consolidated Statements of Financial Condition.
-Coupon income on IO securities is accrued based on the outstanding notional balance and the security's contractual terms, and amortization is computed in accordance with ASC 325-40.
+Coupon income on IO RMBS is accrued based on the outstanding notional balance and the security's contractual terms, and amortization is computed in accordance with ASC 325-40.
 Changes in fair value are presented in Net unrealized gains (losses) on interest-only RMBS on the Consolidated Statement of Operations and Comprehensive Income.
-Interest income reported on IO securities was \$6.0 million and \$7.6 million for the quarters ended March 31, 2012 and March 31, 2011, respectively.
+Interest income reported on IO securities was \$5.0 million and \$6.2 million for the quarters ended September 30, 2012 and September 30, 2011, respectively.
+Interest income reported on IO securities was \$18.8 million and \$20.5 million for the nine months ended September 30, 2011, respectively.